What in the World? (game show)

-What in the World? is a 1951 to 1955 television quiz show hosted by Dr. Froelich Rainey in which the scholar-contestants tried to identify artifacts.
+What in the World? is a 1951 to 1965 television quiz show hosted by Dr. Froelich Rainey in which the scholar-contestants tried to identify artifacts.
 The objects were primarily archaeological in nature, but also consisted of fossils, ethnographic items and more.
 It premiered on October 7, 1951 on CBS.
 The first, and one of the most successful shows of its type, it confounded critics by running for 15 years and influenced successors such as the BBC's Animal, Vegetable, Mineral? and others.
 The music of the opening and closing were taken from Ottorino Respighi's "Fountains of Rome" featuring the dissonant beginning of the Fontana de Tritone section.
 The music accompanying the beginning of each segment, with the artifact to be discussed emerging mysteriously from a cloud of smoke, was taken from a variety of sources, usually 20th century compositions such as Stravinsky's "The Rite of Spring" or Debussy's "Syrinx" (solo flute).

+What in the World? won a Peabody Award in 1951.